 Once you’ve got your service mesh up and running, it’s time to monitor the system’s health.
 Kong Mesh includes a REST API and GUI that you can use to review the details of your mesh, including details of the proxies and traffic routes.

-Adding a service mesh to a system allows network connectivity to be managed consistently, enables zero-trust security with mutual TLS, and improves the observability of your system.
-While a service mesh may not be necessary in the early days of a system, decoupling network functions from application code can be advantageous as complexity increases.
+Adding a service mesh to a system allows network connectivity to be managed consistently, enables zero-trust security with mutual TLS and improves the observability of your system.
+While a service mesh may not be necessary in the early days of a system, as complexity increases, decoupling network functions from application code can be advantageous.

-When choosing a service mesh, it is worth considering how your system and the infrastructure that supports it are likely to evolve over time.
-Choosing a service mesh platform that supports multiple deployment models and is simple to deploy will provide great flexibility in the future.
+When choosing a service mesh, it’s worth considering how your system and the infrastructure that supports it are likely to evolve over time.
+Choosing a service mesh platform that supports multiple deployment models and is simple to deploy will provide flexibility in future.

 The service mesh pattern is only relevant to systems made up of multiple services that communicate over a network.
 You must have access to all machines or containers that host the services making up the system so that you can deploy the network proxy on them.